paapu88/Image2Letters/README.md

 # Image2Letters
-from an image by haar cascade get plate, then from plate get regions, from regions get letters/digits
+from an image by haar cascade get plate, then from plate get regions (by MSER) , from regions get letters/digits by SVM

-# you need tesserocr (and tesseract, which hopefully comes automatically below))
-apt-get install tesseract-ocr libtesseract-dev libleptonica-dev sudo -H pip3 install tesserocr
+Usage:

 # Haar cascade description:
 https://archive.ics.uci.edu/ml/datasets/Letter+Recognition

 * opencv installation